lsdopen/ahoy/docs/install.md

 oc new-project ahoy --display-name="Ahoy" --description="Ahoy, your Kubernetes release management tool"
 ```

-Customise the Ahoy installation by editing the values in values-ocp.yaml.
+Customise the Ahoy installation by editing the values in values.yaml.
+You may want to enable a route instead of an ingress.

-Example value files available at: https://github.com/lsdopen/ahoy-helm/tree/main/charts/ahoy

 OpenShift restricts the use of UID by default.